-Digital devices are ubiquitous and their use in chain-of-evidence investigations is crucial.
-Today’s smoking gun is more likely to be a laptop or a phone than it is a more literal weapon.
+Digital devices are ubiquitous, and their use in chain-of-evidence investigations is crucial.
+Today’s smoking gun is more likely to be a laptop or a phone than a more literal weapon.
 Whether such a device belongs to a suspect or victim, the vast swathes of data these systems contain could be all an investigator needs to put together a case.

-That said, retrieving that data in a secure, efficient, and lawful manner is not always a simple endeavor.
-Investigators are increasingly relying upon new digital forensics tools to assist them.
+That said, retrieving that data securely, efficiently, and lawfully is not always a simple endeavor.
+As a result, investigators rely on new digital forensics tools to assist them.

-Digital forensics tools can fall into many different categories, some of which include database forensics, disk and data capture, email analysis, file analysis, file viewers, internet analysis, mobile device analysis, network forensics, and registry analysis.
-Many tools fulfill more than one function simultaneously, and a significant trend in digital forensics tools are “wrappers”—one that packages hundreds of specific technologies with different functionalities into one overarching toolkit.
+Digital forensics tools can fall into many different categories, including database forensics, disk and data capture, email analysis, file analysis, file viewers, internet analysis, mobile device analysis, network forensics, and registry analysis.
+In addition, many tools fulfill more than one function simultaneously, and a significant trend in digital forensics tools are “wrappers”—one that packages hundreds of specific technologies with different functionalities into one overarching toolkit.

-New tools are developed every day, both as elite government-sponsored solutions and basement hacker rigs.
+New tools are developed daily, both as elite government-sponsored solutions and basement hacker rigs.
 The recipe for each is a little bit different.
-Some of these go beyond simple searches for files or images, and delve into the arena of cybersecurity, requiring network analysis or cyber threat assessment.
+Some of these go beyond simple searches for files or images and delve into the arena of cybersecurity, requiring network analysis or cyber threat assessment.
 When there is a tool for everything, the most pressing question is which one to use.

-Below, ForensicsColleges has collected some of the best tools for digital forensics and cybersecurity.
+Below, ForensicsColleges has collected some of the best digital forensics and cybersecurity tools.
 In selecting from the wide range of options, we considered the following criteria:

 Autopsy runs background jobs in parallel so that even if a full search takes hours, a user will know within minutes whether targeted keywords have been found.
-Investigators working with multiple devices can create a central repository through Autopsy that will flag phone numbers, email addresses, or other relevant data points.
+In addition, investigators working with multiple devices can create a central repository through Autopsy that will flag phone numbers, email addresses, or other relevant data points.

-Developed by the same team that created The Sleuth Kit, a library of command line tools for investigating disk images, Autopsy is an open source solution, available for free in the interests of education and transparency.
-The latest version is written in Java, and it is currently only available for Windows.
+Developed by the same team that created The Sleuth Kit, a library of command line tools for investigating disk images, Autopsy is an open-source solution, available for free in the interests of education and transparency.
+Unfortunately, the latest version is written in Java, and it is currently only available for Windows.

-Microsoft’s Computer Online Forensic Evidence Extractor (COFEE) is a forensic toolkit used to extract evidence from Windows computers.
+Microsoft’s Computer Online Forensic Evidence Extractor (COFEE) is a forensic toolkit that extracts evidence from Windows computers.
 Developed in 2006 by a former Hong Kong police officer turned Microsoft executive, the toolkit acts as an automated forensic tool during a live analysis.
 It contains more than 150 features and a graphical user interface that guides an investigator through data collection and examination and helps generate reports after extraction.
-Password decryption, internet history recovery, and other forms of data collection are all included in the toolkit.
+Password decryption, internet history recovery, and other data collection forms are all included in the toolkit.

-At the time of its release, Microsoft claimed that COFEE had reduced three- to four-hour tasks to under 20 minutes.
-Thousands of law enforcement agencies across the world (including INTERPOL) use COFEE and Microsoft provides them with free technical support.
+Microsoft claimed that COFEE had reduced three- to four-hour tasks to under 20 minutes at the time of its release.
+In addition, thousands of law enforcement agencies worldwide (including INTERPOL) use COFEE, and Microsoft provides free technical support.

-In November 2009, COFEE was leaked onto multiple torrent sites, and while it is possible—though incredibly tricky—for criminals to build around the features in COFEE, it is also possible for the average citizen to now get a look at what was once the industry standard across the world for digital forensics.
+In November 2009, COFEE was leaked onto multiple torrent sites.
+So while it is possible—though incredibly tricky—for criminals to build around the features in COFEE, it is also possible for the average citizen to now get a look at what was once the industry standard across the world for digital forensics.

 CAINE offers a full-scale forensic investigation platform designed to incorporate other tools and modules into a user-friendly graphic interface.
-Its interoperable environment is designed to assist investigators in all four stages of an investigation: preservation, collection, examination, and analysis.
-It comes with dozens of pre-packaged modules (Autopsy, listed above, is among them).
+Its interoperable environment is intended to assist investigators in all four stages of an investigation: preservation, collection, examination, and analysis.
+In addition, it comes with dozens of pre-packaged modules (Autopsy, listed above, is among them).
 Developed on Linux, the tool is entirely open source and available for free.

 Digital Forensics Framework (DFF) is an open-source computer forensics platform built upon a dedicated Application Programming Interface (API).
 Equipped with a graphical user interface for simple use and automation, DFF guides a user through the critical steps of a digital investigation and can be used by both professionals and amateurs alike.